Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

 \subsection{The classification theorem}

-Using the above fundamental results, we produce a cubical small-cancellation version of Strebel's classification of triangles in classical small-cancellation groups~\cite{Strebel}.
+Using the above fundamental results, we produce a cubical small cancellation version of Strebel's classification of triangles in classical small cancellation groups~\cite{Strebel}.
 An \emph{exposed square} in a disc diagram $D$ is a square with two consecutive edges on $\boundary_pD$.
 A \emph{tripod} is a triangle diagram with no cone-cells or squares.
-We can now state our classification of triangles:
+We can now state our classification of triangles in cubical small cancellation groups:

+\begin{thm}[Classification of triangles in cubical $C'(\frac{1}{144})$ groups] Let $X$ be a connected nonpositively curved cube complex, let $\mathcal I$ be a (possibly infinite) index set and let $\{Y_i\to X\}_{i\in\mathcal I}$ be a set of local isometries of connected complexes.